In children lie all the greatest possibilities.

 — John Ruskin

-Blessed is childhood, which, amid the earth’s cruelty, gives even a little of heaven.
+Blessed is childhood, which, amid the earth’s cruelty, brings down even a little of heaven.
 These eighty thousand daily births, of which statistics speaks, constitute a kind of outpouring of innocence and freshness, which battles not only against the destruction of the kin, but also against human corruption and the pandemic of sin.
-All the kind feelings that are evoked near a cradle and near children constitute one of the mysteries of the great Providence; destroy this refreshing dew, and like a fire the whirlwind of egotistical passions will parch human society.
+All the kind feelings that are evoked near a cradle and near children constitute one of the mysteries of the great Providence; destroy this refreshing dew, and like a fire the whirlwind of egotistical passions will scorch human society.

 — Amiel